abbasilab/celltransformer/docs/data.md

 The units of `patch_size` are not scaled internally, so they must "match" the units of `x` and `y`.

-What if you don't have a dataframe with those columns (and therefore is incorrectly formatted for `brainformr.data.CenterMaskSampler`)?
+What if you don't have a dataframe with those columns (and therefore is incorrectly formatted for `celltransformer.data.CenterMaskSampler`)?
 Your options are:

 1. just create a new version of the dataframe with the correct column names and metadata
 2. use the `scripts/training/lightning_model.py:BaseTrainer.load_data` function to preprocess your data in the format that will satisfy the conditions (see `scripts/training/train_aibs_mouse.py:load_data`) as an example.
 The motivations for this are covered in the TLDR in the main page, but we will also discuss it here.

-### Expectations for inputs into `brainformr.data.CenterMaskSampler`, using `scripts/training/train_aibs_mouse.py:load_data` as an example
+### Expectations for inputs into `celltransformer.data.CenterMaskSampler`, using `scripts/training/train_aibs_mouse.py:load_data` as an example

 1. we need columns `x` and `y` which match the units of `patch_size`
 	- e.g. if your patch size desired size is 10um, and your spatial dimensions are provided in nm, you would want to rescale either the patch size or the spatial dimensions.
 I elected to primarily rescale the spatial dimensions (for my own sanity) all to um, and so use the `load_data` function do do so.